Subgraphs¶

 - Each level adds a

-::subgraphIdsegment to theRunId. - State is isolated at every level — data must flow through explicit mappings.
+::subgraphIdsegment to theRunId. - State is isolated at every level - data must flow through explicit mappings or forwarded node inputs.

 - Debugging deeply nested workflows is harder.
 Consider flattening when nesting exceeds 2-3 levels.